katzwebservices/Bigcommerce-WordPress-Plugin/trunk/readme.txt

 = How can I change the product listings by category HTML? =

 * In version 1.5 we added a filter to permit template customization using external code.
-This allows you to customize the product rows HTML while continuing to keep the Plugin up to date.
-Use the following code in a new Plugin file, for example: `wp-content/plugins/my_custom_plugin/my_custom_plugin.php`
+This allows you to customize the product rows HTML while continuing to keep the plugin up to date.
+Use the following code in a new plugin file, for example: `wp-content/plugins/my_custom_plugin/my_custom_plugin.php`

 `
 <?php